-TestProject is 100% FREE complete automation framework with cloud reports.
+TestProject is 100% FREE complete automation framework with both cloud and local HTML reports.
 Using TestProject, you can easily develop test automation for mobile, web or generic purposes with the Python open source SDK.
-It supports Python version 3.6 or higher, and supports both Pytest and Unittest frameworks.
+It supports Python version 3.6 or higher, and supports both Pytest and Unittest frameworks (you can read more about it here).
 TestProject includes all the dependencies required as part of the single cross-platform agent executable (You can watch this webinar recording to get started).

 - Single Agent executable that includes all the 3rd party libraries needed to execute and develop test automation for mobile, web and generic tests.

-- FREE Automatic cloud based reports in HTML/PDF format (including screenshots).
+- FREE Automatic reports in HTML/PDF format (including screenshots).

 - Execution history accessible through RESTful API.

 - Always up-to-date with the latest and stable Selenium/Appium driver versions.

 - Single SDK for Web, Android, iOS and Generic tests.